 - Networks have been strengthened in palm oil, sugar cane, coffee, cocoa, livestock and gold.

-- Solidaridad is taking on new staff in 2014 to improve our external communications capacity.
+- Solidaridad is expanding to improve our external communications capacity.

 Palm oil: Better in the round

 Honduras became the first country in the world to draw up a coherent nationwide plan for implementing the RSPO’s criteria.
 The process involved public consultations with the private sector, government and civil society.
 The RSPO guidelines apply to countries producing less than 5% of the world’s palm oil.